MarounGrey-Notes/Tech-Interview-Preparation/README.md

 CORS is a Cross-Origin Resource Sharing.
 It is a mechanism that allows different websites to talk to each other and share information.
 If you want to access information from one website on another website, you need permission from the website you're trying to access.

 ### What is the difference between localStorage and sessionStorage objects?
+The main difference between `localStorage` and `sessionStorage` is that the data stored in `localStorage` persists even after the browser is closed and reopened, while the data stored in `sessionStorage` is cleared when the browser session ends, i.e., when the user closes the browser window.

 ### What is the difference between cookies and local storage?
+The main difference between cookies and local storage is that cookies are primarily used for storing small amounts of data that need to be sent back to the server with each subsequent request, while local storage is used for storing larger amounts of data that need to be accessed by the client-side JavaScript code.

 ### What is the difference between `<window.onload>` and `<onDocumentReady>`?
 The main difference is that `window.onload` waits for all resources to finish loading (including images and CSS styles), while the `onDocumentRead` only waits for the HTML document to be loaded and parsed.
 As a result, `onDocumentReady` can execute code faster and is generally preferred for faster page loading times.